Corey-S96/developer-portfolio-website/backend/README.md

-## Project Info
+## FS1010 Final Project
-This is "course project 2"

 ## Environment Configuration

-Install node on your machine and get it running.
+Install Node.js on your machine

-clone repo

-run npm install

-## How to Start the app
+Clone repository to your machine

+Open your terminal and enter "npm install"

+## Starting Project in Browser

 run npm start - to get project running